timm/sinless/epsilon.md

     a distribution: see [lib#sd](http://menzies.us/keys/lib.html#sd)):
    - Let &mu;=10 and &sigma;=5.
 Given Cohen's rule, what &epsilon; would you propose for this data.
-   - For  many purposes, a normal Gaussian curve runs over &mu;&plusmn;2&sigma;.
+   - For  many purposes, a normal Gaussian curve runs over &mu; &plusmn; 2&sigma;.
      For those purposes, what does Cohen's rule say about the effective number of divisions $d$ of that data?
 2. There are many  ways to calculate standard  deviation but my favorite is to